xxx0624/sentence-similarity/README.md

 #sentence similarity's README

+##how to get the similarity
+(based on the special Corpus (from msr para))
+1. get the first score, look at semantic-lsa/parser.py
+2. get the second score, look at my_main_parser.py

+Tips:you can adjust these parameters or you can combine the two scores

 ##install

 1. install python, pip
-2. install jpype, nltk (download all data)
+2. install jpype, nltk (download all data), gensim and so on...
 3. modify file 'parser.py'
 	stanford_parser_home = 'your file location'

+## the first algorithm details
+Based on LSA

-## the algorithm details
+## the second algorithm details

 "sentence similarity" use the formation of 'objects-specified(NN)' and 'objects-property(JJ, RB)' and 'object-behavior(VB)'.